alexrutar/food.rutar.org/content/recipes/leek_and_celeraic_soup.md

 To finish the soup, stir in the cream, if including.
 Warm the soup through gently and season with salt and pepper to taste.
-Ladle into warm bowls and pop the poached oysters on top or add a splash of cream and a sprinkling of chives to serve.
+Ladle into warm bowls and serve topped with some cream and chives.
 <!-- sep -->
 The wine makes a big difference - don't omit it.